ronaldoussoren/pyobjc/ReadMe.rst

 Supported Python versions
 -------------------------

-PyObjC is regularly tested using Python 2.7, 3.2 and 3.3.
+PyObjC is regularly tested using Python 2.7, 3.3 and 3.4.

-Python 2.6 and 3.1 should also work, but aren't tested as much.

-I'm also regularly testing using the development version of Python (3.4), although support for 3.4 might be broken when there are large changes in the implementation.
+I'm also regularly testing using the development version of Python, although support for that might be broken when there are large changes in the implementation.

 PyPy, Jython and IronPython are not supported, and it is unlikely that this will change anytime soon.

 Installing
 ----------

 The easiest way to install PyObjC from the repository is by using the "install.py" script next to this file.

 First create a check-out::